Life Update: I’m tossing up whether I want to do a Masters in Translation/Interpreting.

 After she left the corn field, the thief flies again, three thousand kilometres surrounded by clouds and right past the moon.
 There was no turning back.
 From taking Taipei’s Huang Liang’s dream to stealing Don Quixote from the Spaniards.
 She pockets Mona Lisa’s smile from the French, pumpernickel she accepts from the Germans and umbrellas and shelves are borrowed from the British.

-From white people she takes sunscreen, from other races she finds scalp and toothpaste, truly there is no one she wouldn’t steal from and nothing she wouldn’t steal.
+From white people she takes sunscreen from black people, toothpaste.
+Truly there is no one she wouldn’t steal from and nothing she wouldn’t steal.

-Despite this, the empty girl knows she cannot wash her hands of her work until she got a taste of the good stuff.
+Deep down, the empty girl knew she could not wash her hands of her work until she got a taste of the good stuff.

 One day, after a day’s of diligent work amongst the crowd, she saw the perfect man wearing worn out shoes walk towards her.
 In this sea of people, finally, she meets him.